dymynyc/acidlang/docs/closures.md

 I could run it after a more conservative inlining.
 That would be much faster.
 Another improvement would be to only scopeify the variables that are actually accessed.

+---

+So, it now looks like I have scopification working, and inlining. but if I inline first then scopify, it will generate many local vars which will then get added to local scope object.
+It would be much better to analyze which variables are actually needed in the scope, because most won't be.

+So maybe the right idea is to traverse the ast and identify all the scopes. variable scope is static, so it can be checked at compile time. javascript can't do that because of eval. strict mode doesn't disable eval! that really seems like an oversight.

+So each function has a metadata property which will have a list of variables created, scoped, mutated, then scopify can just check if a given variable belongs to the parent scope, etc.